International Conference 'Human Biomonitoring as a Public Health Instrument: From Science to Policy Decisions'

 People are exposed daily to a wide range of chemical substances present in the environment, consumer products, food, drinking water, and occupational settings.
 Human biomonitoring involves the analysis of biological samples (e.g. blood, hair, saliva, or urine) to determine the presence and levels of chemical substances in the human body.
 This approach enables a better understanding of the impact of chemical exposures on human health, supports the identification of associated risks, and contributes to improved chemical risk management.

-To promote the use of scientific evidence in public health policymaking and to strengthen the development of human biomonitoring in Latvia, Rīga Stradiņš University, in cooperation with the Ministry of Health of the Republic of Latvia and the Human Biomonitoring Council of Latvia, is organising an international conference dedicated to the role of human biomonitoring in public health and evidence-based decision-making.
+To promote the use of scientific evidence in public health policymaking and to strengthen the development of human biomonitoring in Latvia, Rīga Stradiņš University, in cooperation with the Ministry of Health of the Republic of Latvia and the Human Biomonitoring Council of Latvia, organised an international conference dedicated to the role of human biomonitoring in public health and evidence-based decision-making.

 Conference Programme